-The scheme is situated within the Ben Nevis and Glen Coe National Scenic Area (NSA).
-It is not located within a National Park (SiteLink).
+The scheme is not located within a National Scenic Area (NSA) or National Park (NP) (SiteLink).

-The Landscape Character Type (LCT) within the study area is 'Boggy moorland - Lochaber (no. 232) (Scottish Landscape Character Types).
+The Landscape Character Type (LCT) within the study area is 'Rugged Mountains' (no. 35) (Scottish Landscape Character Types).
 The key characteristics of this LCT are: